 To protect the confidentiality of your information, we will ask you to verify your identity before proceeding with any request you make under this Privacy Notice.
 If you have authorised a third party to submit a request on your behalf, we will ask them to prove they have your permission to act.

-Our website contains links to, and details of, third party websites.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies and practise of third parties.
+Our website contains links to and details of third-party websites.
+If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies and the practise of third parties.

 Contacting the Regulator